shirshak55/Bee-Connect/README.md

 $ bin/bundle exec rake bundler:audit
 ```

 ### Tips
-Use c9 (cloud 9) for testing so you can feel how much effort have been devoured in making it.
+If you are windows user we recommend you to use Cloud9 online IDE or use rails installer.

 ## Contribution
-I wrote it around 1 years ago but I think many rails dev will like this project.
-So I have opensourced it.
-Feel free to contribute and I will write the name of contributors on this readme file as a appericaiton.
-I am very happy to merge PR that will improve this project.
+Feel free to contribute and we will write the name of contributors on this readme file as a appericaiton.
+We are very happy to merge your PR and give you full credit

 ## Support
 I will always support this project .
 And this project will not support older version of rails.
 It will support latest and LTS version of rails.

 ## Security
 If you discover any security related issue, please email `bloggervista@gmail.com` .
 All security issues will be addressed properly.